lagadoswift/deng-task/readme.md

 - DB_NAME - name of the SQL DB
 - DB_TABLE_NAME - name of the table to save the data into

-To launch the ETL process type in the CMD:
+To launch the ETL process type in the cmd:

 `python main.py`